-am a graphic designer turned UI/UX designer based in Charleston, SC.
+am a graphic designer with experience in both product design and UI/UX design, based in Charleston, SC.
 My educational background includes a BA in Psychology from Bucknell University, an AAS in Graphic Design and certificate in UX/UI design from Parsons School of Design.
 My designs have a clean and lively aesthetic with experience ranging from E-commerce, consumer brands, healthcare, and small businesses.

 Researcher: Before my career in design, I originally went into research.
 While studying psychology at Bucknell University, I worked as a research assistant for the United Way.
 I surveyed and interviewed participants for social and economic research.
 I finished my senior year in Northern Ireland focusing on ethnography studies and peace/conflict resolution.
 I also spent two years working in a spinal cord and traumatic brain injury research unit.
 My responsibilities included interviewing patients in person, collecting and organizing data, and reporting my findings to the medical director.